drBenway/pixi-vn-wiki/start/make-visual-novel.md

 Before using an asset it is highly recommended to [initialize the asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start).

 By default, as you can see in the `assets/manifest.ts` file, all templates in the `onLoadingLabel` try to load in the background the "bundle assets" with the alias equal to the label id.
-So it is recommended to add, in the manifest, "bundle assets" for each label with the alias equal to the label id and containing the images used in that label.
+So it is recommended to add, in the `manifest`, a "bundle assets" for each label with the alias equal to the label id and containing the images used in that label.

 This is the example: